Activities & Societies

-Last year our students enjoyed a trip to Iceland whereas this year we intend to hire boats over a four day period on the Norfolk Broads.
+In 2014, our students enjoyed a trip to Iceland whereas in 2015 and 2016 we hired boats for a four day period on the Norfolk Broads.

 Other trips include visiting The Old Bailey, attending debates at St. Paul’s Cathedral and completing a day of challenges in central London.

 Every year our tutor team meets to discuss off site activities but again we will always consider the interests of each year group before booking trips.